Medals of the New York City Police Department: Unit Citation

-The Unit Citation (medium blue bar) is awarded:

-To a specific unit or precinct for outstanding accomplishments.
+The Unit Citation (medium blue bar) is awarded to a specific unit or precinct for outstanding accomplishments.

 Purple Shield

-The department awards a Purple Shield to those injured or killed in the line of duty.
+The department awards a Purple Shield to those seriously physically injured or killed in the line of duty.

 Distinguished Service Medal

-The department also awards the Distinguished Service Medal posthumously to members of the service who suffer death as a result of illnesses associated with duty performed under unusual hazard or demand.
+The department awards the Distinguished Service Medal posthumously to members of the service who suffer death as a result of illnesses associated with duty performed under unusual hazard or demand.
 It was first awarded in 2008.

 Other awards or decorations

 Various commemorative medals, unit citations, air crew wings, and others have also been authorized for wear.